 Check out local hotel prices, the rates charged by other hosts in your area, and price yourself accordingly.

-You should also keep an eye on price increases around big events - the average nightly price on Airbnb is £185 for one person staying two nights in Windsor over the royal wedding weekend.
+You should also keep an eye on price increases around big events - the average nightly price on Airbnb was £185 for one person staying two nights in Windsor over the Royal Wedding weekend.

 When asked about profitability, experienced host, Alok Yadav, advised that home-sharing is a great value option, he said: “[Home-sharing] is a low or almost no-investment model as long as you have the space available.”